Implementing an agentic AI security structure in the UK

-Agentic AI changes the security rules.
-These systems act, decide and learn with minimal human input.
-That raises new security risks that simple perimeter controls do not catch.
-I write this for people who run infrastructure or pick tools and must harden autonomous systems without buying hype.
+These systems act, decide and learn with little human input.
+That creates risks a simple perimeter setup will miss.
+I wrote this for people running infrastructure or choosing tools who need to harden autonomous systems without buying the hype.

 Map the agent’s attack surface and threat model